Bias-adjusted spectral clustering in multi-layer stochastic block models: Data application: Gene co-expression patterns in developing monkey brain

 \paragraph{Preprocessing procedure.} The microarray dataset from \cite{bakken2016comprehensive} contains $n=9173$ genes measured among many samples across the $L=10$ layers, which we preprocess into ten adjacency matrices in the following way in line with other work like \cite{langfelder2008wgcna}.
 First, for each layer $\ell \in\{1,...,L\}$, we construct the Pearson correlation matrix.
 Then, we convert each correlation matrix into adjacency matrix by hard-thresholding at $0.72$ in absolute value, resulting in ten adjacency matrices $A_1, ..., A_{L}$.
 We choose this particular threshold since it yields sparse and scale-free networks that have many disjoint connected components individually but have one connected component after aggregation, as reported in \Cref{app:additional_data}.
-Lastly, we remove all the genes corresponding to nodes whose the total degree across all ten layers is less than 90 from all ten adjacency matrices.
-The value of 90 is chosen since the median total degree among all nodes that do not have any neighbors in five or more of the layers (i.e., a degree of zero in more than half the layers) is 89.
+Lastly, we remove all the genes corresponding to nodes whose total degree across all ten layers is less than 90.
+This value is chosen since the median total degree among all nodes that do not have any neighbors in five or more of the layers (i.e., a degree of zero in more than half the layers) is 89.
 In the end, we have ten adjacency matrices $A_1, ..., A_{L} \in \{0,1\}^{7836 \times 7836}$, each representing a network corresponding to 7836 genes.
+We note that the above procedure of transforming correlation matrices into adjacency matrices is unlikely to procedure networks that severely violate the layer-wise positivity assumption commonly required by other methods -- this hypothetically could happen if many pairs of genes display high negative correlations, but this is not typical in genomic data.
+Nonetheless, we are interested in what insights the bias-adjusted sum-of-squared spectral clustering method can reveal for this dataset.